severalnines/docs/components.rst

 One Prometheus data source can be shared among multiple clusters within ClusterControl.
 You have the options to deploy a new Prometheus server or import an existing Prometheus server, under *ClusterControl > Dashboards > Enable Agent Based Monitoring*.

+..
+Attention:: Importing external Prometheus host (which was not deployed by ClusterControl) is not supported at the moment due to possibility of incompatible data structures exposed by Prometheus exporters.

 Monitoring Tools
 ````````````````